torproject/stem/docs/tutorials/to_russia_with_love.rst

       return "Unable to reach %s" % url

-  # Start an instance of tor configured to only exit through Russia.
+  # Start an instance of Tor configured to only exit through Russia.
 This prints
-  # tor's bootstrap information as it starts.
+  # Tor's bootstrap information as it starts.
 Note that this likely will not
-  # work if you have another tor instance running.
+  # work if you have another Tor instance running.

   def print_bootstrap_lines(line):
     if "Bootstrapped " in line: